Contents

 The inventory valuation report gives you a summary of how much inventory you are carrying at any time.

-The inventory valuation report calculates the inventory value based on the inventory valuation method you have selected for your company.
+The inventory valuation report calculates the inventory value based on the method you selected for your company.

 For example, you can use LIFO (Last In, First Out), FIFO (First In, First Out), or an average value to calculate the inventory value.